FaberTheCatboy/c20/README.md

 Non-goals are user accounts, live editing, and on-site discussion pages.
 We use the pull request model and Discord discussions to ensure new information is vetted.

 ## License
-C20's codebase is licensed under version 3.0 of the GNU General Public License.
+SDL's codebase is licensed under version 3.0 of the GNU General Public License.
 A copy of its text can be found in COPYING.

 The content of its pages, including articles, guides, images, tag descriptions, and other rendered metadata are available under the under the [CC BY-SA 3.0 license][cc-license].